Digital Safety For Parents

 On this page you will find useful websites to support you with digital safety at home, downloads of useful leaflets and guides, and videos showing the dangers of the internet and how we can make it safer for children.

-Check out this useful guide from our friends at Safer Schools about gifting technology to others.
-Click here to access the guide.
+Check out this useful article from our friends at Parent Zone, it tells you where you may be able to get help.
+Click here to access the article.

 Helping your child cope with media coverage of traumatic events